 - Put informal meetings in, coffee breaks in the canteen, to give them breathing space

-There's no shame in needing extra support with apprenticeships as an experienced or senior professional.
+There’s no shame in needing extra support with apprenticeships, even as an experienced or senior professional.

 The apprenticeship is made up of multiple qualifications and essential skills training in numeracy, literacy and digital subjects.
 It really is a balancing act.
 And, even they’re working at the diploma level, it still might be their first apprenticeship, so the challenges are new.

-1-2-1s are a time to reflect together about their performance so far.
+1-2-1s are a time to reflect together about their performance and wellbeing so far.

 You’ll take the lead on workplace performance reviews.
 It’s a good chance to hear about their aspirations and confidence, and what you can do to help them.